Oslo City Highlights

 We depart from Aker Brygge and follow the waterfront cycle path westward along Frognerkilen bay, passing rowing clubs and bathing beaches before climbing gently onto the peninsula.
 The roads here are quiet and lined with chestnut trees, and the pace lets you appreciate the surroundings.

 We pass by the Norwegian Folk Museum, the Viking Ship Museum and the Fram Museum — home to the world's best-preserved polar exploration vessel.
-You won't be going inside (unless you wish to on your own time), but your guide will bring the history alive as you ride past.
+Your guide brings the history alive as you ride past.
+If you'd like to go inside one of the museums, just mention it in your enquiry and we'll tailor the route.
 The return leg hugs the peninsula's southern shore, with open fjord views stretching south toward Nesodden.

-Ring 4 is one of Oslo's best-kept cycling secrets — a classic loop through Nordmarka that has been a local favourite for decades.
+Ring 4 is one of Oslo's great cycling institutions — a classic loop through Nordmarka that local riders have been doing for generations.
 The name refers to the fourth ring of trails radiating out from the city, and it's the one that strikes the perfect balance between wild forest riding and manageable distance.

-We take the T-bane to Sognsvann and start at the lake's edge, where the forest begins immediately.
+We start at Sognsvann lake, where the forest begins immediately — getting there by T-bane or meeting directly depending on your starting point.
 The route heads north through stands of pine and silver birch, following gravel forest roads that are smooth enough to roll at speed but varied enough to keep things interesting.
 Expect a couple of proper climbs — both well rewarded with long, flowing descents.

 Halfway around you'll pass Kikutstua, a traditional Norwegian mountain cabin that serves waffles and coffee.
 We stop here for a well-earned break before looping back south through the Maridalen valley, one of the few agricultural landscapes left within Oslo's city limits, and finishing back at the lake.